ccaprani/genassign/README.md

 * Student's ID: `\VAR{StudentID}`

-In case it is useful to have the fields to be replaced highlight ni the LaTeX template, the templating command can be altered, e.g. to highlight the fields in bold red:
+In case it is useful to have the fields to be replaced highlight in the LaTeX template, the templating command can be altered, e.g. to highlight the fields in bold red:
     ```latex